Item 17: Be wary of shared-state parallelism

 let account2 = account.clone();

-let taker = std::thread::spawn(move || take_out(&account2, 100));
+let _taker = std::thread::spawn(move || take_out(&account2));

 let account3 = account.clone();

-let payer = std::thread::spawn(move || pay_in(&account3, 300));
+let _payer = std::thread::spawn(move || pay_in(&account3));

-Each thread gets its own (moved) copy of the reference counting pointer, and the underlying BankAccount will only be dropped when the refcount drops to zero.
+Each thread gets its own copy of the reference-counting pointer, moved into the closure, and the underlying BankAccount will be dropped only when the refcount drops to zero.
 This combination of Arc<Mutex<T>> is common in Rust programs that use shared-state parallelism.

-Stepping back from the technical details, observe that Rust has entirely avoided the problem of data races that plagues multi-threaded programming in other languages.
-Of course, this good news is restricted to safe Rust – unsafe code (Item 16) and FFI boundaries in particular (Item 34) may not be data race free – but it's still a remarkable phenomenon.
+Stepping back from the technical details, observe that Rust has entirely avoided the problem of data races that plagues multithreaded programming in other languages.
+Of course, this good news is restricted to safe Rust—unsafe code (Item 16) and FFI boundaries in particular (Item 34) may not be data-race free—but it's still a remarkable phenomenon.

 • The Send trait indicates that items of a type are safe to transfer between threads; ownership of an item of this type can be passed from one thread to another.